nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Well, that's stupid, Chris, because everyone's 25 feet away from me.
 Thank you.
 Can you throw it further?
 It's just a penalty.
 I forgot how it works here.

 Yeah.
 I'm no good unless I'm right next to anybody.
-I don't mind moving up there and just getting killed and see what Carstar does.
+I don't mind moving up there and just getting killed and see what Karsten does.
 Oh, you're silly.
 I'm being silly.

 No. I think, so we'll just we'll just go ahead and we'll just go ahead and say that if you wanna throw it, you can you can hit somebody.
 You'll just, the the math might already be in there.
 Like, the penalty might already be in there.
 So go ahead and pick somebody in throw.